 4: Building Author Brand Engagement: It’s Not About the Numbers (Coming July 23rd)

-This is Deciding Your Author Brand - Part 2.
-If you haven't seen part 1, read it here.
-Now let's dive in!
+This is Deciding Your Author Brand – Part 2.
+If you haven’t seen part 1, make sure to read it.
+Now let’s dive in!

 DECIDING ON YOUR AUTHOR BRAND – PART 2